deltachat/deltachat-pages/_posts/2025-05-22-browser-edition.md

 While some of our work is funded through public bodies, a lot of it is not.
 Please consider [sending a monetary contribution](https://delta.chat/en/donate) if you can and appreciate our efforts and want to enable more.
 Thanks!

-If you want to try the experimental browser version yourself, then you can find the instructions at <https://github.com/deltachat/deltachat-desktop/blob/main/packages/target-browser/Readme.md>.
+If you want to try the experimental browser version yourself, then you can find the instructions in [this README](https://github.com/deltachat/deltachat-desktop/blob/41916ea9b8219797255ad817c02a2d940cb0bd3f/packages/target-browser/Readme.md).

 [^1]: Formerly known as Delta Chat Core.
 It is the core library all our UI implementations use.